Skip to content

 Supported features* Few Much wider range

-UI integrations Better Good
+UI integration Better Good

-API stability Unstable Unstable
+API stability Stable Unstable

 * Ruff's features are supported equally well by both.